EeshGupta/VQE_Research/Outline.md

 ### What is my hypothesis?

-Using a neural network  as opposed to Hamiltonian Averaging on optimized circuit in VQE will improve precision and accuracy of energy estimates
+Verifying whether using a neural network  as opposed to Hamiltonian Averaging on optimized circuit in VQE will improve precision and accuracy of energy estimates

 ## Results